-The policy may be purchased only through financial security advisors who are life insurance licensed and who are authorized by us to offer it to you.
-The policy is available in four ways:
+The policy may be purchased only through advisors who are licensed to sell life insurance and who are authorized by us to offer it to you.
+The policy is available in three ways:

 - Non-registered

-- Registered retirement savings plan (RRSP)

 - Registered retirement income fund (RRIF)

 - Tax-free savings account (TFSA)

-Spousal RRSPs, locked-in RRSPs (LRRSP), locked-in retirement accounts (LIRAs) and restricted locked-in savings plans (RLSP) are four specific types of RRSPs.
-Since all RRSPs work the same way, whether or not they are LRRSPs, LIRAs or RLSPs, we will simply refer to them as RRSPs throughout the rest of this information folder unless we say otherwise.
 Spousal RRIFs, prescribed retirement income funds (PRIF), life income funds (LIF), restricted life income funds (RLIF) and locked-in retirement income funds (LRIF) are five specific types of RRIFs.
-Unless we say otherwise, when we refer to features of a RRIF, they also apply to a PRIF, LIF, RLIF and LRIF.
+Unless we say otherwise, when we refer to features of a RRIF, they also apply to a Spousal RRIF, PRIF, LIF, RLIF and LRIF.

-A policy held as an investment in a trust arrangement that is registered externally (meaning not through Canada Life) under the Income Tax Act (Canada) (such as an RRSP, RRIF, TFSA, etc.) is a non-registered policy with Canada Life and in this information folder we refer to such a trust arrangement as a "trusteed registered plan".
-The policyowner of a non-registered policy held in a trusteed registered plan will be the trustee of the trusteed registered plan.
+A policy held as an investment in a trust arrangement that is registered externally (meaning not through Canada Life) under the Income Tax Act (Canada) (such as an RRIF, TFSA, etc.) is a non-registered policy with Canada Life and in this information folder we refer to such a trust arrangement as a "trusteed registered plan".
+The policyowner of a non-registered policy held in a trusteed registered plan will be referred to as the trustee of the trusteed registered plan.

-The policy allows you to allocate premiums to the policy and the segregated funds we make available from time to time, subject to our then-current administrative rules.
+The policy allows you to allocate premiums to the segregated funds we make available from time to time, subject to our thencurrent administrative rules.

-This information folder describes the risks and benefits of the segregated funds and the maturity and death benefit guarantees.
+This information folder describes the risks and benefits of the segregated funds, the maturity and death benefit guarantees.

-If your policy is a non-registered, RRSP or TFSA policy, it is a deferred annuity, which means annuity payments will commence, unless you choose otherwise, following the policy maturity date.
-If your policy is a RRIF policy, it is a payout annuity and you will receive annuity payments in accordance with the terms of the policy unless you choose otherwise.
-Any redemption when the funds are received by you will reduce the amount available for annuity payments.
+If your policy is a non-registered or a TFSA policy, it is a deferred annuity, which means annuity payments will commence, unless you choose otherwise, following the policy maturity date.
+If your policy is a RRIF policy, it is a payout annuity and you will receive annuity payments in accordance with the terms of the policy, unless you choose otherwise.
+If you choose to make a redemption, it will reduce the amount available for annuity payments.
 The performance of the segregated funds you select will affect the amount available for annuity payments.
 For more information, see When your policy matures.

 This document is divided into two parts.
 The first part contains general information that applies to the policy.
-The second part provides specific information about the segregated funds.
+The second part provides specific information about the segregated funds available under the Estate Protection segregated funds policy.

-A glossary of terms is located at the back of this information folder and provides an explanation of some of the terms used in the folder.
+A glossary of terms is located at the back of this information folder and provides an explanation of some of the terms used in the information folder.